XiaWenjun1/CW2024/README.md

 ## Improvements
 - **Rename controller and classes**: Rename Controller to Control start.
-Remove Destructible interface and move to ActiveActor.
 - **Reconstruct and encapsulation**: Refactored the initialBackground method.
 Method encapsulation: handleKeyPressed and handleKeyReleased are independent methods to facilitate understanding and maintenance of key processing logic.